 Proof Corrections by Callie

-and any book to be self-published.
+and any book that points to God.

+Hi.
 My name is Callie Walker.

 I abhor misspelled words and bad grammar.